The age-old debate between snow sports enthusiasts rages on to this day. Which is the better way to go down a mountain, snowboarding or skiing?

 Whenever this question is asked, you’ll likely hear a lot of different answers.
 So, who is right?
 Is snowboarding better than skiing?
 Or is it the other way around?

+My name is Lorraine, and I’m a certified instructor.
 I’ve spent over three decades on the snow with various pieces of equipment strapped to my feet.
 I learned to ski long before I learned to ride, but I have had more memorable days snowboarding as of late.

 I love them both, but for the sake of today’s article, I’m going to tout the benefits of snowboarding over skiing.
 Let’s dive in and get the argument started.